bstefanescu/qutejs/web/doc/docs/advanced/api.md

 ## The Component Constructor API

 Components are defined using the `Qute()` function. `Qute()` returns a **Component Constructor**.
-The returned constructor can be used to instantiate the component, but it also provides several methods usefull to further configure the component: `watch`, `on` and `channel`.
+The returned constructor can be used to instantiate the component, but it also provides several methods usefull to further configure the component: `watch`, `on`, `channel` and `mixin`.

 **Example:**